Eberhard Zeidler (architect): Career

 Zeidler first joined an architectural firm with Blackwell and Craig in Peterborough, Ontario.
-He later relocated to Toronto in 1963 and worked for the firm became Craig, Zeidler and Strong until 1975.
+He later relocated to Toronto in 1963 and worked for the firm, which became Craig, Zeidler and Strong until 1975.
 One of the essential elements of his early works is his employment of striking interior atrium space, which became widespread on an international level during the 1970s.
 Moreover, his experience in the Bauhaus school made him familiar with the technological matters in building design.
 These included structural and mechanical services (most notably, exposed air-handling ducts), as well as aspects that ease movement and communication.
 This was exemplified in the McMaster University Health Science Centre, his breakthrough project, which was meant to resemble a large construction set for children.
 The building utilized regular geometric building modules, coupled with glazed service and circulation towers, internally exposed steel trusses, ducts, and an automated materials delivery system.

 Most of Zeidler's structures were public buildings.
 He envisaged Toronto Eaton Centre – which opened on February 10, 1977 – to be an "interior street" instead of being simply a shopping mall.
 Two of the structures his firm designed for the University of Maryland Medical System in Baltimore were meant to connect the passing from the 20th to the 21st century.
 His later projects incorporated elements pertaining to sustainable development.
 For instance, the Student Learning Centre at Ryerson University (2015) featured a green roof and energy efficient lighting on the exterior.
 Likewise, The Bow in downtown Calgary employed an energy efficient glass facade, interior atria, and roof gardens.
 Zeidler rarely designed private residences, drawing up approximately 20 in his career, most notably the four-storey home in Rosedale that he constructed for his family during the late 1960s.

 Zeidler officially retired in 2009, but continued to go to work daily as a senior partner emeritus at the firm, now called Zeidler Partnership Architects, in Toronto.
 The firm also has offices in Calgary, Victoria, BC, London, Berlin, Beijing, and Abu Dhabi.
 He also taught at the University of Toronto as a visiting lecturer and critic, before working as an adjunct professor from 1983 to 1995.
 He and his wife started a scholarship to assist architecture students at the university.
 Zeidler published his autobiography, Buildings Cities Life, in 2013.